Brownian Axion-like particles: Conclusions:

 As a specific example we study (ALP)-photon coupling with $\mathcal{O} = \vec{E}\cdot\vec{B}$ where the radiation field represents the (CMB) after recombination when photons can be treated as free and massless (vanishing plasma frequency).
 This is a non-renormalizable interaction, the one loop contribution to the (ALP) self-energy features ultraviolet divergences that necessitate higher derivative terms in the effective action, of the form $C (\partial_\mu \partial^\mu a(x))^2$.
 The long wavelength relaxation rate $\Gamma = \frac{g^2 m^3_a}{64\pi}\Big[1 + 2 n(m_a/2) \Big]$ features a large enhancement for $T\gg m_a$ which is substantial even for the (CMB) temperature $\simeq 10^{-4} eV$ if the (ALP) is a light dark matter candidate with $m_a \lesssim \mu eV$ and even more so if it is an ultralight candidate with $m_a \simeq 10^{-20} eV$.
 We find that the high temperature limit of the self-energy yields a temperature dependent effective mass squared $m^2_a(T) = m^2_a(0)\Big[ 1- (T/T_c)^4 \Big]$ with $T_c \simeq \sqrt{m_a(0)/g}$ suggesting a possible \emph{inverted phase transition} with a negative mass squared for $T>T_c$ which when combined with higher derivative terms in the effective action may lead to the possibility of novel exotic phases.

 This study has revealed aspects that have not been previously discussed, such as the necessity of higher derivative operators, the high temperature correction to the mass which suggests a possible inverted phase transition, and that a misaligned initial condition naturally leads to an energy density that features a mixture of cold and hot components with fractions that depend on time through the relaxation rate, with the cold component diminishing and the hot component increasing in time.
-If (ALP) are suitable dark matter candidates this mixed cold-hot component may lead to interesting cosmological consequences: for structure formation the ``warmth'' of the dark matter, a consequence of the cold and hot components, \emph{may} help in solving the core vs cusp problem, furthermore, the hot component may provide a contribution to the effective number of relativistic degrees of freedom at recombination.
+If (ALP) are suitable dark matter candidates this mixed cold-hot component may lead to interesting cosmological consequences: for structure formation the ``warmth'' of the dark matter, a consequence of the cold and hot components, \emph{may} help in solving the core vs cusp problem, furthermore, the hot component may provide a contribution to the effective number of relativistic degrees of freedom at recombination, and the continued interaction between the (ALP) and the (CMB) post recombination until today may affect a birefringence signature if it is a consequence of a coupling of the (CMB) to a pseudoscalar field.
 These results may also point to possibly alternative bounds on the couplings and mass of (ALP)s.

-The next step is to extend the methods implemented here to the realm of an expanding cosmology which will be the focus of future work.
+The next step is to extend the methods implemented here to the realm of an expanding cosmology as well as other possible interactions which will be the focus of future work.